-BOT\ E111 Keyboarding for Information Processing I 3 с.н.
-Previously: BOT 102 Elective Code: B, C
+BOT E111 Keyboarding for Information Processing I 3 c.h.

 A beginning course in touch keyboarding, emphasizing mastery of the keyboard, and correct alphabetic, numeric, and numeric keypad fingering techniques; centering, memorandums, personal business letters, business letters, tabulations, business reports, and manuscripts.
 This course is open to all students and is designed for both personal use as well as the first course for the BOT student.
 Un-arranged problem applications and production-timed activities receive major emphasis.
-This is a touch-typing course at the beginning level of skill designed to familarize the student with the keyboard and correct keyboarding techniques.
+This is a touch-typing course at the beginning level of skill designed to familiarize the student with the keyboard and correct keyboarding techniques.
 Substantial lab time will be required in the computer lab.

-BOT\ E112 Keyboarding for Information Processing II 3 с.н.
+BOT E112 Keyboarding for Information Processing II 3 c.h.

-Prerequisite or Parallel: ENG\ E101, Prerequisite: BOT\ E111 with a grade of "C" or higher
+Prerequisites: ENG E101, BIO E105 with a grade of C or higher.
+Recommended: CHE E111